damianhakert/damianhakert.github.io/source/_posts/2015-10-06-perforce-launches-gitswarm-based-on-gitlab.markdown

 Today Perforce is launching [Helix GitSwarm](http://techcrunch.com/2015/10/06/new-perforce-tool-gives-developers-what-they-love-and-it-what-it-needs/) built on top of [GitLab](http://about.gitlab.com).
 GitSwarm combines Perforce and GitLab to enable easy project and team management while allowing developers to collaboratively code using their preferred version control system, Git.

-We’re happy that Perforce chose GitLab to help their developers create, code, and deploy together.
+We’re happy that Perforce chose GitLab to help their customers create, code, and deploy together.
 To learn more, have a look at the [GitSwarm overview](http://www.perforce.com/gitswarm).